gary-archer/oauth.desktopsample1/README.md

 ```

 The app receives the login response using a loopback redirect URI.\
-After login you can test some basic lifecycle operations, though its session management is intentionally incomplete.
+After login you can test some basic lifecycle operations, though session management is incomplete.

 ## Further Information